A guide to a common engine swap in Jeeps – A ten year old article that keeps giving. Updated 11/6/2016.

 The Dodge Small Block 318 and 360 V8’s are the best Mopar swaps into Jeeps.
 These engines are strong, reliable and affordably maintained.
 They are roughly the size of the Chevrolet Small Block.
 As Jeep has come under the wing of Chrysler, some are interested in installing these engines in their Jeeps.
 Our curiosity in the installation of these engines into Jeeps is piqued.
 Get in touch with us for details.
 Dodge big blocks, however, are likely to be fairly poor choices for most Jeep conversions, due to weight, size and excessive power.

-These are far less intuitive swaps than most individuals assume when planning a swap, and the surprises often weigh down the project discouragingly.
+If you have a CJ from the AMC era this swap is likely the easiest and least expensive since the engine was a factory option – this only really holds true if you retain a factory transmission/transfer case.
 AMC V8’s have always made good power and have some good design built into them, but the increasing obsolescence in their parts drive the costs of maintenance up.
-It often turns out, ironically, that the hardest parts to swap into Jeeps are Jeep parts.
-It should be noted here that the AMC engines are in no way related to the Mopar V8’s, even if the c.i.d. designation may be the same.
+It should be noted here that the AMC engines are in no way related to the Mopar V8’s.

 A V8 conversion is not an easy task and this list is by no means complete, it takes skill and handiness to make this work.
 We always say that this job should be done right because it is harder to do over and when you are out on the trail it can leave you stranded.
 Also make sure it’s legal where you live to do this because if you have vehicle inspection in your area you may have done all the work for nothing if it won’t pass inspection.